 - Mrs Cronin – Designated Safeguarding Lead

-- Mr Russell – Deputy Designated Safeguarding Lead
+- Mr Kamya – Deputy Designated Safeguarding Lead

 - Ms Wilson – Deputy Designated Safeguarding Lead

-- Mr Harrison – Deputy Designated Safeguarding Lead
+- Mr Russell – Deputy Designated Safeguarding Lead (Principal)

 - Ms Harrington – Safeguarding Administrator